edgelesssys/constellation/docs/docs/reference/slsa.md

 **[Provenance - Available](https://slsa.dev/spec/v0.1/requirements#available)**

-Provenance for our CLI is generated using the [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator).
+Provenance for the CLI is generated using the [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator).

 ## Level 2 - Adopted